kuzminrobin/fcl/fcl_doc/mdBook.md

 f() {} // The loop does not make any calls even though those calls
        // can be present in the loop body, but the condition (of `if`) is not satisified.
 ```
 To summarize, for the loop bodies, as opposed to the repeated function calls, the caching starts with the first loop body.
 That loop body is called _initial_ in the algorithm.
-If the initial loop body ends without the function calls then it is removed from the call fraph, and the subsequent loop body, if any, becomes initial.
+If the initial loop body ends without calling any function then it is removed from the call fraph, and the subsequent loop body, if any, becomes initial.

 As soon as a function call happens in the initial loop body, the initial loop body's caching stops, that loop body's subtree is flushed:
 ```rs